vedantk/auto-diagonalize/README.md

 ```

 Through constant folding and auto-vectorization, LLVM may produce something
 even nicer.
-The inlined _main_ function looks like;
+The inlined _main_ function looks like this;

 ```
 0000000000400650 <main>: